websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 liferay.workspace.lcp.jenkins.image=liferaycloud/jenkins:2.176.1-3.1.1
 ```

 For each of these properties, copy the value and use it to replace the placeholder value for the `image` property in the corresponding service's `LCP.json` file.
-This will allow the CLI to use the correct Docker images when it searches within the `lcp` directory.
+This allows the CLI to use the correct Docker images when it searches within the `lcp` directory.

 ```note::
    The ``liferay.workspace.lcp.jenkins.image`` property corresponds to the ``ci`` service.